 - Now imagine, the disaster has left your building in total disarray.
 As you’re working with your verified company to start the work and get all the paper work out of the way, two more unverified vendors are breathing down your neck, asking for documentation for the unit’s they’ve fished out.
 It’s easier to manage one big job than 1 big job and several little jobs at the same time.
 There’s just too much going on.

 - Being the responsible property manager that you are, your verified vendors have had their insurance authenticated.
 These other companies have not.
 What happens if they cause further damage while doing a job or cause an accident?
 Are they even insured to work in high-rise buildings?
-Many companies are only insured to work in building of 3 floors or less.
+Many companies are only insured to work in buildings of 3 floors or less.
 And this information will not show up on their certificate of insurance so the only way to know is if their insurance company was called.
 It is doubtful that your residents will take this very important step before allowing the unverified vendor to do the job.
 Especially in a state of disaster.

 What can you do to prevent this?
 Have a list of your verified vendors and their contact information easily accessible for all your staff.
 Delegate a chain of command in case you are out of the office.
 You don’t want big decisions to be made by staff members who are not qualified to asses the situation properly.
 Be in communication with your residents and inform them why it is important to stick to your approved vendor list.
 As always, we find that communication is key to overcome a disaster.